-The relevance of data goes along with another potentially profound shift in development governance that has been described as a move to more reflexivity.98 It is based on the observation that development processes are increasingly organized through processes of adaption that draw on people reflecting on problems and creatively re-designing ways to reform them - instead of the mere transfer or transplantation of solutions used elsewhere.
+The relevance of data goes along with another potentially profound shift in development governance that has been described as a move to more reflexivity.98 It is based on the observation that development processes are increasingly organised through processes of adaption that draw on people reflecting on problems and creatively redesigning ways to reform them-instead of the mere transfer or transplantation of solutions used elsewhere.
 Such a new mode of reform is often based on the availability of data but also on a different understanding of the protagonists, most importantly the citizens and individuals.
-These are seen less as to be reformed and re-directed but as partners in a process of reflection and reform.
-And again, institutional context of such processes are increasingly multi-stakeholder platforms and less often single (public) institutions.
+These are seen less as to be reformed and redirected but as partners in a process of reflection and reform.
+And, again, the institutional contexts of such processes are increasingly multistakeholder platforms and less often single (public) institutions.

-Next to these data driven changes, deformalization is continuing to characterize the role of law and lawyers in the public development institutions.99 Economic thinking that focuses on evaluating and averting risks is shaping more and more the approach of lawyers in institutions; not the observance of existing rules but the using of law to (economically and politically) desired ends is shaping the work.
+Next to these data-driven changes, deformalisation is continuing to characterise the role of law and lawyers in public development institutions.99 Economic thinking that focuses on evaluating and averting risks is shaping more and more the approach of lawyers in institutions; not the observance of existing rules but the using of law to (economically and politically) desired ends is shaping the work.

 These shifts are only slowly manifesting themselves in legal forms.
 It is therefore not easy to capture them through the lens of principles.
-But a few first observations and assumptions can be made.
+But a few first observations and assumptions \bot can be made.
 Surely the relevance of collective autonomy further declines.
 States are only partly owning or providing the central resource of this phase (data), increasingly less in comparison to private actors.
-The individual, on the other side, gets more voice (as source of data and interlocutor in reflexive practices and testing prototypes) though their role is not (yet) conceived in human rights or individual rights terms.100 The principle of efficiency probably gains the most here, since much more prominence is given now to ensuring certain outcomes of activities.
+The individual, on the other hand, gets more voice (as a source of data and interlocutor in reflexive practices and testing prototypes) though their role is not (yet) conceived in human rights or individual rights terms.100 The principle of efficiency probably gains the most here, since much more prominence is given now to ensuring certain outcomes of activities.
 If a prototype activity does not work or a proposal does not gain traction among a wider group, it is much more easily dismissed.
-The principle of development also gains but is not as much as the centre as there no clear content of a 'development'-agenda her.
+The principle of development also gains but is not as much at the centre, as there is no clear content of a 'development' agenda here.